 Alcohol could be quite deadly, check out these alcohol death statistics

-- When it comes to mortality in U.S, alcohol stands out as the fourth significant cause and about 88,000 people give up the ghost due to alcohol-related causes.
+- When it comes to mortality in the U.S, alcohol stands out as the fourth significant cause, and about 88,000 people give up the ghost due to alcohol-related causes.

-- On the average, about 6 persons die from alcohol poisoning daily – this is in line with a CDC report in 2015 and causes an increase in the alcohol poisoning statistics.
-76% of cases of alcohol overdose and deaths are common among working class between the ages of 35 and 64.
+- On average, about six persons die from alcohol poisoning daily – this is in line with a CDC report in 2015 and causes an increase in alcohol poisoning statistics.
+76% of cases of alcohol overdose and deaths are common among the working class between the ages of 35 and 64.

 - In 2014, about 31% of the road accidents were instigated by drivers who were being influenced by alcohol.
 Likewise, about 1,825 numbers of students in the college between the ages of 18 and 24 give up the ghost due to the influence of alcoholic drinks.
 In 2011, 48% of all individuals who gave up the ghost due to cirrhosis were engaged in alcohol abuse.